-Perfect for any royal celebration, these cute Union Jack cookies are a fun treat for a party spread.
-Easy to make, all you need is some red, white and blue icing and a piping bag
+Perfect for any very British celebration, these cute Union Jack flag cookies are a fun treat for a party spread.
+Easy to make, all you need is some red, white and blue icing and a piping bag.

 - 250g plain flour

 - Paste food colourings in red, blue and brown

 - Cookie sticks, eg, Wilton (not lollipop sticks)

 - Small disposable piping bags